Web Technik

 Our start in creating web sites

 The Bank had initially dismissed the internet as a fad for nerds and geeks.
-That changed when a student pressure group set up a web site critical of the banks for providing financial services to organisations the students disapproved of.
+That changed when a student pressure group set up a web site critical of the banks (specifically Lloyds and Midland) for providing financial services to organisations the students disapproved of.
 The marketing department was concerned and felt a response was needed.
 Rather than discuss with IT they chose to use an external agency to create the Bank’s first web-site.
 They charged an enormous figure for a small and unimpressive web site.
 My response was that I could have done the job in an afternoon but without the coding errors.
 I was challenged to prove that so I did.

 When I told Wendy, my wife, always rather more entrepreneurial than me, she said “If you can make that much for a half-day’s work we need to be doing the same” and promptly set up a business.

 Another cost-barrier was domain names for the web-address.
 When .co.uk names became commercially available it was at a high one off cost for life rather than at present an annual fee.
-If I recall correctly that fee was £200 making the cost of a website significantly more, the total being prohibitively high for businesses taking a risk for a still unproven benefit.
-Instead we purchased sheffield.co.uk and initially we could provide businessess in and around Sheffield with an address like sheffield.co.uk/business-name for a nominal fee.
-Later Nominet reneged on the “name for life” deal and require an annual fee.
-(By the way we still own sheffield.co.uk but make little use of it, it is a highly desirable and sought-after name and is for sale – offers over £50,000 will be considered.)
+If I recall correctly that fee was £200 making the cost of a website significantly more, the total being prohibitively high for businesses taking a risk on a new technology for a still unproven benefit.
+As mentioned above that was the view taken by Midland Bank initially too so it’s easy to understand the reluctance of struggling small businesses.

-It was very difficult to make a sales-pitch when few businesses had heard of the internet, far fewer had access or even a PC.
-We decided that the best approach was to work on the basis of making small affordable web sites with a view to growing with those customers as awareness of the advantages and opportunities evolved.
-We could demonstrate web sites in a potential customer’s offices on a laptop without the need for an internet connection.
 We addressed the full scope of requirements including helping to set up PCs and modems, tutorials, securing domain names and providing hosting and email.
 As a result some of those bold “first movers” had some fantastic successes, many found unexpected new export markets for their products one landing a £6m contract as a consequence!
 Another has grown from a small Sheffield shop to become the UK’s main retail supplier of their category of retail goods seeing off some well-known competitors who were slower to act.

 What went wrong

 In 1998 Wendy became unwell and after months of ill health she died in early 1999.
 Without the driving force behind the business, we were haemorrhaging money.
 With my day-job two young kids and an elderly mother needing my support I was operating at full-stretch.
-I decided to scale back, having to make the difficult decision to make some staff unemployed and move to more affordable office space.
+I had to scale back, having to make the difficult decision to make some staff redundant and move to more affordable office space.

 We kept going for a further 15 years but never recovered our market-leading position.
-We were no longer one of a few in the country but one of many in Sheffield alone.
+We were no longer one of very few in the country but now one of many in Sheffield alone.
 In 2014 a combination of Pauline wanting to retire, Sue having had an accident leading to very lengthy treatment and recovery time I decided it was time to pull down the shutters.

 I can look after the ongoing needs of your web site so you can focus on your business